 The keys to success in building robust data capabilities are the basics in use case design that normally lack both novelty and the sexy elements of hype.

 The fundamental idea behind the Avaus Data Factory is to build a capability to collect and combine data from any source.
 That data is then transformed into actionable user profiles that can be activated in any channel, online or offline.
 Most importantly, building from day one to enable scalability over time.
-Avaus does not endorse the “Customer 360” approach, since we only recommend the use of data points that serve a specific purpose, rather than gathering all accessible data into a profile or lake of data.
+Avaus does not endorse the “Customer 360” approach since we only recommend using data points that serve a specific purpose rather than gathering all accessible data into a profile or lake of data.

 To demonstrate the simplification and re-usability of use cases we have divided them into four main categories based on their business purpose: